THE HOUSEHOLD HAZARDOUS WASTE FACILITY WILL REOPEN AND RETURN TO REGULAR HOURS STARTING

 Household hazardous waste, or HHW, is made up of materials generated during operation of an ordinary home that cannot be disposed of in landfills.
 Many materials that are relatively safe to use alone can become toxic or reactive when combined with other substances.
 Ammonia, for instance, combined with types of scouring powder can produce chloramine, a toxic gas.
 Your home does not need this type of reaction -- but neither does the landfill.
 The solution to proper disposal of household hazardous waste is to drop it off at the Town's HHW facility.

-The facility is located in the Public Works Yard at 13450 Nomwaket Road, south of Powhatan.• HHW Flyer
+The facility is located in the Public Works Yard at 13450 Nomwaket Road, south of Powhatan.

-pesticides · wood preservatives · auto batteries · photographic supplies · medications · paint thinners · auto and furniture polish · household batteries · herbicides · medicines · drain cleaners · antifreeze · fertilizers · poisons · chemicals · oil and latex paints · TVs · used motor oil · used oil filters · hobby/art supplies · computer monitors · aerosol cans · oven cleaner · batteries · fungicides · stump remover · rodent poisons · diesel · gasoline · fuels · transmission fluid · pool chemicals · adhesives · sealers · solvents · electronics · home-generated medical sharps
+pesticides · wood preservatives · auto batteries · photographic supplies · medications · paint thinners · auto and furniture polish · household batteries · herbicides · medicines · drain cleaners · antifreeze · fertilizers · poisons · chemicals · oil and latex paints (15 gallon maximum per visit) · TVs · used motor oil (15 gallon maximum per visit) · used oil filters · hobby/art supplies · computer monitors · aerosol cans · oven cleaner · batteries · fungicides · stump remover · rodent poisons · diesel · gasoline · fuels · transmission fluid · pool chemicals · adhesives · sealers · solvents · electronics · home-generated medical sharps.

 Many common materials such as televisions, computer monitors, small electronics (hair dryers, toasters) batteries, and so forth, have been banned from disposal in landfills.
 Improper disposal of these items may leak a hazardous material such as lead, polychlorinated biphenyls, cadmium, etc., when tested by the Department of Toxic Substance Control.
 As a result, these materials may no longer be disposed of in landfills but must be handled separately.
-Apple Valley also accepts electronic items (e-waste) from residents during HHW collections.
+Apple Valley also accepts electronic items (e-waste) during HHW collection hours.

 NOTICE: Household-generated medical sharps (syringes, lancets, etc.) may no longer be disposed of in the trash.
 These can also be turned in to the HHW facility during the normal hours of operation.
 Sharps can only be accepted in "approved containers" designed for medical sharps.
 Sharps containers are also available free of charge at the HHW facility.
 Also, check with your local pharmacist for other disposal alternatives.

-Note: Materials may only be accepted from households.
+Note: Materials may only be accepted from households only.
 No business waste is accepted.
 Also, no biohazardous waste or radioactive waste may be accepted.

 To learn more about how to handle hazardous business waste, contact the San Bernardino County Fire Department at 1-800-OILY CAT.